cypherstig/cypherstig.github.io/_posts/2022-01-13-book-summary-this-book-will-save-you-time.md

 - People spend a majority of their days "working," a term that has become synonymous with duties that are mindless, boring, and unejoyable.
 - Time is the opportunity cost of earning a fat paycheck by climbing the corporate ladder.
 - **Opportunity cost**: Sum of the potential gain that could have been earned by the alternatives of a given decision.
-- Time is the most valuable and strictly limited resource you have: can't buy it, can't make more of it.
-Once it's gone, it's gone forever.
+- <mark>Time is the most valuable and strictly limited resource you have: can't buy it, can't make more of it.
+Once it's gone, it's gone forever.</mark>
 - What good is wealth, if you don't have time?
 - <mark>True wealth is an abundance of free time, which can be converted into anything.</mark>